robincornett/send-images-rss/README.md

 This plugin searches your RSS feed for any <img> tag and looks for evidence of a WordPress generated image (the filename ends in -150x150 for thumbnails, for example).
 It strips that from the image src so that the full size image is what's being sent to the RSS reader. [source](http://kb.mailchimp.com/article/why-does-my-email-look-like-monkey-poop-in-outlook/)

+Then the plugin scans all images in the feed and removes height, sets width and max-width.

 Caveat: if you're using a service like MailChimp (woot!) for your RSS emails, they do warn that email clients can ignore the width set by the plugin, and instead just send the full size image.
 Don't know a way to work around that one yet.

 ## Requirements